-Information about the disposal destination reveals the extent to which a company has managed the balance between disposal options and environmental impacts.
+Information about the waste destination reveals the extent to which a company has managed the balance between waste management options and environmental impacts.
 For example, landfill and recycling create very different types of environmental impacts and residual effects.
 Most waste minimisation strategies prioritise options for recovery, reuse or recycling over other disposal options.

-Reporting data on waste generation figures over several years should encourage an investment property company to improve its waste management process (i.e. through more productive disposal routes) and reduce the amount of waste generated at its assets.
+Reporting data on waste disposed and diverted figures over several years should encourage an investment property company to improve its waste management process (i.e. through more productive disposal routes) and reduce the amount of waste generated at its assets.
 From a financial perspective, the reduction of waste contributes directly to lower costs for materials, processing and disposal.